EricYang505/Android-SDK/README.md

 Accela Android SDK
 ===========

 Accela SDK for Android allows you to build Civic apps for Android, using Civic Platform.
+The Accela Android SDK is an open-source project on Github.
+The downloads are on the <a href="https://github.com/Accela-Inc/Android-SDK/releases">Accela Android SDK Release</a> page.

 ## Usage

-To get started, see <a href="https://developer.accela.com/docs/accela_civic_cloud_platform_development_guide/accp_getting_started_with_android%5Caccp_getting_started_with_android.htm">Getting Started with Android</a>.
+To get started, see <a href="https://developer.accela.com/docs/index.htm#accela_construct_api_developers_guide/android_sdk/the_accela_android_sdk.htm">Getting Started with Android</a>.

 To see examples of how to use the Accela Android SDK, see the sample projects in the <code>samples</code> folder.